Nonye2K3/chia/k-sizes.md

 ## k=37

 There has been at least one k=37 plotted using the Beta 17 plotter.
-It required temporary space of 9.9 TiB of temp space, used 130TB of total IO, and took 404.5 hours (16.9 days.)
+It required 9.9 TiB of temp space, used 130TB of total IO, and took 404.5 hours (16.9 days.)

 * [Pre Beta 8](#Pre-Beta-8)
 * [Beta 8 thru Beta 13](#Beta-8-thru-Beta-13)